prudhvi-yashwanth/Branching_Strategy/Git_workflows.md

 ### Lead Time for Changes (LTC)

-The time taken from committing code until it is running in production.
+ The total time it takes for a code commit to successfully run in a production environment

 ### Mean Time to Recovery (MTTR)